sajedur007/losetogain/content/faq.md

 faq_section:
 - title: Mentorship Program FAQ
   faq_item:
-  - name: How often can I speak with the mentors at Personal Best?
-    content: You can contact your trainer at Personal Best by email or instant message on messenger/ Whatsapp, and should expect a reply within 24 hours.
-Depending on which program (basic/premium) you enrol you will have 3 (basic) or 12 (premium) thirty-minute consultation call.
-You will have these coaching sessions at a time of your convenience.
-If you enjoy and require maximal motivation and support, it is best to enrol for premium program.
   - name: How Does Online Personal Training Work?
     content: 'Online personal training is a comprehensive fitness coaching service that involves our drawing on years of experience to design a meal planner and